Honkyoku Shakuhachi Pieces

 To begin learning Honkyoku, see my Shakuhachi Note Charts, and then, Your First Honkyoku Kyorei.

-Honkyoku 本曲, the most venerated pieces of shakuhachi music, were primarily composed by anonymous Komuso 虚無僧 monks and are considered to be spiritual.
-They often have themes from.
-Both Honkyoku and the various practices or methodologies of playing them have elements from Buddhism, especially Shomyo Buddhist liturgy 声明, Shinto 神道, and Shugendo 修験道 or more broadly Shugyo 修行 or ascetic training or discipline.
-The ‘genre’ is thought to have originated from the Southern island of Kyushu, Japan.
+Honkyoku 本曲 are the most venerated pieces of shakuhachi music.
+They were primarily composed by anonymous Komuso 虚無僧 monks and are considered by most to be meditative or spiritual in nature.
+Both Honkyoku and the various practices or methodologies of playing them have elements from Buddhism, especially Shomyo Buddhist liturgy 声明, Shinto 神道, and Shugendo 修験道 and Shugyo 修行 or ‘ascetic training’.
+The genre is thought to have originated from the Southern island of Kyushu, Japan.
 Over time, distinct regional styles of Honkyoku developed across Edo period Japan.
 While many Honkyoku are thought to have been lost, the surviving pieces comprise the largest body of solo wind instrument music in the entire world.

 Honkyoku – behind the name

 The word Honkyoku can refer to a single piece or to the genre as a whole.
-The Kanji for Hon is 本, the image of a tree with branches spreading above and roots below.
-Finally, Kyoku 曲 can be taken as, ‘piece/composition/music’.
+The Kanji for Hon is 本 which is the image of a tree with branches spreading above and roots below.
+Finally, Kyoku 曲 means ‘piece/composition/music’.

 What makes Honkyoku unique